-After high school, Phillip attended Frostburg State University, before transferring to the University of Maryland, College Park.
-He graduated summa cum laude in 2007 with a B.A. in American Studies.
-Phillip became active in several student-led organizations and activities, eventually interning for Equality Maryland, which is now known as Freestate Justice.
+After graduating from high school in 2003, Phillip attended the University of Maryland, College Park.
+He graduated summa cum laude in 2007 with a B.A. in American Studies and a minor in Sociology.
+While in college, he became active in several student-led organizations and activities, eventually interning for Equality Maryland, which is now known as Freestate Justice.

-Following his dreams of becoming an attorney, Phillip attended the University of Maryland Francis King Carey School of Law while working full-time at the Community Law in Action (CLIA).
-He managed CLIA's mentoring and internship programs and spearheaded their workforce development initiative.
+He attended law school at the University of Maryland School of Law while working full-time at Community Law in Action (CLIA).
+He managed CLIA's mentoring and internship programs and spearheaded the organization's workforce development initiatives.

 After graduating from law school, he landed his first legal job at St. Ambrose Housing Center, helping Baltimore City families facing mortgage and tax sale foreclosure.

 Currently, he provides legal assistance to city residents in the areas of landlord and tenant laws, debt collection, and criminal expungement.